Project Description:

 Gravity Level

-I designed the level around this mechanic and the player’s quick reactions.
-There are multiple paths to complete this level, depending on which platforms the player jumps to.
+For the final level, we introduced a gravity switch mechanic.
+I designed the level around this mechanic, emphasizing the player’s quick reactions.
+Multiple paths are available, depending on the platforms the player chooses to jump to.

 To design this level, I was inspired by sci-fi space movies, where astronauts fall into the void if they miscalculate their jumps.
 Some of the highlights include:

-We made two mobs for the player to avoid.
+We created two mobs for the player to avoid:

-The praying mantis charges at the player if they step on their ground.
-With quick reactions, it is possible to jump in and out of their attack.
+The Praying Mantis charges at the player when they step on its territory.
+Quick reactions allow players to jump in and out of its attack.

-The floater shoots energy spheres at the player but doesn’t move.
+The Floater shoots energy spheres at the player but remains stationary.

 Storytelling